KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

 ## How to change the primary language

-Setting the ``KeyboardContext/locale`` will update the controller's **primaryLanguage**, which controls things like spell checking and text direction.
+Setting the ``KeyboardContext`` ``KeyboardContext/locale`` will update the controller's **primaryLanguage**, which controls things like spell checking and text direction.
 This also sets the keyboard's language subtitle in the keyboard switcher.

 > Note: The `primaryLanguage` property seems to always return `nil`, even after it has been set properly (and works).
 This can be a bit confusing, but just check that the proper language is displayed in the system keyboard switcher.